lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 <!-- insert macro photo Azolla, macro photo stem tip, microscope photo starting colony -->

 All organs find their origin at the tip of the stem, at the shoot apical meristem (SAM).
-The SAM produces primordia, little bulges, which develop into leaves, roots and sporocarps (the ferns reproductive structures).
+The SAM produces primordia, little bulges, which develop into leaves, roots, and sporocarps.
+Sporocarps are the ferns reproductive structures.
 The SAM also harbours a small colony with motile filaments of the cyanobacterium _T. azollae_.
 Both leaves and sporocarps encapsulate part of the starting colony during growth.
-This process ensures that all leaves have a colony of the symbiont.
+This process ensures that all leaves have a colony of the symbiont. [@Campbell1893]

 Azolla roots can be observed hanging loosely in the water like a thin curtain.
 On time-lapses, the roots were seen swirling and curling.